VarshaNMAMIT/Shelfie/README.md

 # Shelfie
-Market management buddy for all
-Developed Shelfie, a market management assistant to streamline inventory tracking and sales management.
-Implemented features for efficient stock monitoring, enhancing business operations and decision-making.
+Developed **Shelfie**, a market management assistant to streamline inventory tracking and sales management.
+Implemented features for efficient stock monitoring, enhancing business operations and decision-making.Used exclusively C++ for this project and UI is web application.